yo-dst/ft_printf/README.md

 # ft_printf

-✏️ An implementation of 'printf' function in C
+✏️ An implementation of the 'printf' function in C